chopeks/bb-idea-plugin/FORK_README.md

 ```
 Produces the zip under build/distribution

-For developing in Intellij, just open as is: don't try to get gradle to generate the idea files for you (or link the gradle build to the project).
+For developing in Intellij, just do file->new->project->Intellij Plugin Project and point to the directory where this project is checked out.
+Don't try to get gradle to generate the idea files for you (or link the gradle build to the project).

 To re-generate the gen src from intellij click Control+Shift+g from the Squirrel.bnf file.